railsfactory-abhiram/slate/source/index.html.md

 ```

-This endpoint will create a ticket for a particular provider.
+This endpoint will create a message/update for an Account Message Recipient (subscriber) of a specific provider.

 ### Resource URL